SohamBera16/Image-Classification-with-CIFAR-10-dataset/README.md

 The images in the dataset are viewed using the show5 function defined which takes a data loader as an argument. ![cifar sample](https://github.com/SohamBera16/Image-Classification-with-CIFAR-10-dataset/blob/main/cifar10%20data.png)

 ## Data Augmentation
-In order to increase the dataset so that the model learns better and generalizes
+In order to increase the dataset so that the model learns better and generalizes well (instead of overfitting),

 ## Model generation:
 Using the layers in torch.nn (which has been imported as nn) and the torch.nn.functional module (imported as F), a neural network has been constructed based on the parameters of the dataset.
 Then the cross entropy loss function and an optimizer - Stochastic Gradient Descent (SGD) were created for the model training.